Geeknet

 Acquisition in 2011

 Spawn Labs is a private company based in Austin, Texas, specializing in game streaming technology.
-The company has developed an innovative platform that enables remote, real-time access to video-based products and experiences.
-Its primary application allows gamers to play console video games from any network-connected computer, providing the flexibility to play alone or with friends, whether at home or on the go.
-Additionally, Spawn Labs offers a version of this application to leading game developers, facilitating remote access to console development kits for game-play testing and development.
+The company has developed a platform that offers remote, real-time, interactive access to video-based products, content, and experiences.
+Its primary application allows gamers to play console video games from any network-connected computer, enabling them to enjoy gaming alone or with friends, whether at home or on the go.
+Additionally, Spawn Labs provides a version of this application to leading game developers, facilitating remote gameplay access to console development kits.

 Impulse